nessalc/lapo-presenter-notes/docs/solar-system/saturn.md

 ## Saturn's Moons Information

+1. Saturn has at least 53 named moons with an additional 29 moons awaiting confirmation -- for a total of 82 moons.
+The most moons of any planet in the Solar System.

-Saturn has at least 52 moons  and another 8 possible moonlets have been found, bringing the potential total up to 60.
-Up to five of these moons can be seen with the telescope.
+1. Up to five of these moons can be seen with the telescope.

 ### Titan